MichalPokojny/MyProject1/README.md

 - On the top of the every page, there is a logo on the left side that can navigate to the main page and on the right side there are 3 links which can navigate to different pages such as Home - main page, Gallery - where use can find photos about Slovakia and Contact link where user can find contact and register for a trip to Slovakia.

-- The navigation bar clearly tells on which page user currently is as I removed text underline on a page that is clicked on.
+- The navigation bar clearly tells on which page user currently is as the text underline on a page that is clicked on is removed.

 ![Navigation bar](docs/navigation.png)

 **The header**

 - Banner photo with fade in effect on a main page

 **The gallery section**